kervi/doc/source/actions.rst

 --------------

 When the kervi application has loaded and started all processes it calls the app_main action this is your hook where you can start your application logic.
-In the way app_exit action is called upon termination of the kervi application.
+In the same way app_exit action is called upon termination of the kervi application.

 It is optional for you to define these actions in your application.